Franklin & Marshall College is open for a limited number of in-person tours.

 What measures are being taken to ensure the safety of myself and my family?

 Prior to returning to campus, all students, staff, and faculty members were tested for COVID-19.
 The College also has limited the number of visitors on campus at any one time to mitigate the potential of spread.
-Additionally, visitors from states currently experiencing heavy COVID-19 outbreaks are not permitted to visit campus.
 Screening questions posed upon a visitor’s arrival will help determine the safety of an in-person visit.
 While on campus, visitors will be asked to remain outside and may not enter any campus building.
 This includes any academic buildings, student living spaces, and the Wohlsen Admission House.

 Will I be required to wear a mask?